xqsit94/laravel-coding-guidelines/docs/avoid-js-css-blade-template.md

----
-layout: default
-title: Don't put JS and CSS in Blade
-nav_order: 9
----

-## Do not put JS and CSS in Blade templates and do not put any HTML in PHP classes
+# Do not put JS and CSS in Blade templates and do not put any HTML in PHP classes

 Bad: